libretro/docs/docs/guides/change-directories.md

 ## From a text editor:

 - Close RetroArch.
 - Find your retroarch.cfg file.
-If you are having trouble locating the file, 1) Open RetroArch 2) Navigate to `Main Menu` -> `Configuration File` -> `Save Current Configuration`, the on-screen notification widget will display: `Saved new config to "[...]/config/retroarch/retroarch.cfg".` where [...] is the directory path that you are looking for.
+If you are having trouble locating the file, 1) Open RetroArch 2) Navigate to `Main Menu` -> `Configuration File` -> `Save Current Configuration`, the on-screen notification widget will display: `Saved new config to "[...]/config/retroarch/retroarch.cfg".`.
 If all hope is lost do a system-wide search for **retroarch.cfg**
 - Open retroarch.cfg in a text editor.
 - After the = sign, make changes then save the file.